 During the extensive archaeological excavations held in Nebi Samuel, the excavators found a surprising large quarter under the Ottoman and Crusader layers.
 It was dated to the Hasmonean period – from the 2nd century BC to the 1st century BC.
 This section is located on the south side of the mosque, since the Crusaders totally cleaned the other sides.
 The archaeologists reconstructed a section of a village, with well preserved houses and streets.
 This village existed until the end of reign of King Alexander Jannaeus (Hasmonean King, 103-76BC), when suddenly the site was evacuated for yet unknown reason.

 Roman/Byzantine period- Monastery

-During the Byzantine period (5th-7th C AD), a large Monastery was constructed at the site.
+During the Byzantine period (5th-7th century AD), a large Monastery was constructed at the site.
 There are few remains from that period, since the Crusaders built their fortress over the monastery.
-It was probably designed as a shrine rather than a tomb, and only later traditions held that the place was Samuel's tomb.
+It was probably designed as a shrine rather than a tomb, and only later traditions held that the place was Samuel’s tomb.
 The monastery served as a hostel for the Christian pilgrims who came to visit Jerusalem.
-It existed until the early Arab period (7th to 10th C AD).
-According to some accord, the monastery ("Deir Samwil") still existed in the 10th C.
+It existed until the early Arab period (7th-10th century AD).
+According to some accord, the monastery (“Deir Samwil”) still existed in the 10th century.

 Crusader period – Mountain of Joy